 - The swimming area is salt water with chlorine (obviously) to keep things clean

-- There are BBQ’s and shaded picnic tables but they are very popular and shouldn’t be relied on unless you plan to get there very early and reserve a spot
+- There are BBQ’s and shaded picnic tables but they are very popular and shouldn’t be relied on unless you plan to get there very early

 - Lifeguards are provided for the Redcliffe Lagoon during Summer.
 You can check the water temperature and the UV rating here.

 - There is a fenced water play area for the under 5’s with a splash pad type environment with a shallow pool and mushroom fountains.

 - Dogs are not permitted to swim at the Lagoon but can be transited along the public walkways which surrounds Settlement Cove